payola/Payola/docs/developer_guide.md

 While utilizing the subcomponents the `ModelComponent` trait is built up to provide a single entry point to the model infrastructure.
 While utilizing the cake pattern, dependencies like the persistence layer, RDF data storage layer and plugin compiler are injected to the model components.

-Later on, when you get familiar with the `cz.payola.web.shared` package, you will find out more about an object named `cz.payola.web.shared.Payola`.
-This is an example implementation of the `ModelComponent` trait.
+Later on, when you get familiar with the `cz.payola.web.shared` package, you will find out more about an object named `cz.payola.web.shared.Payola`, whicg is an example implementation of the `ModelComponent` trait.

 <a name="web"></a>
 ## Package cz.payola.web